 Small Foundation also determined that public and private funding for charitable and philanthropic purposes had been to date, and was very likely to remain in the future, insufficient to eradicate extreme poverty.
-Therefore, a key outcome of the 2017 strategy refresh was to focus the Company on seeking to find, catalyse and support viable models (business, public and hybrid) that have the potential to be effective at eradicating poverty while also being sustainable for the duration, and scalable to the size, required for this task.
+Therefore, a key component of the strategy is to focus the Company on seeking to find, catalyse and support viable models (particularly business models) that have the potential to be effective at eradicating poverty while also being sustainable for the duration, and scalable to the size, required for this task.

-Based on the Company's 10 years of experience, including its past and current donations and social investments, it decided to focus its efforts on business ecosystem-development initiatives in the following areas:
+Based on the Company's over 10 years of experience, including its past and current donations and social investments, it decided to focus its efforts on business ecosystem-development initiatives in the following areas:

-- 1. Finance
+1. Finance

-- Knowledge (technical assistance)
+2. Knowledge (technical assistance)

-- Skilled human resources
+3. Skilled human resources